aehasan/CS125QuizPrepSpring21/week3/QuizPrep.md

  1. Write a function that takes in an array of Strings formatted as "LastName,firstName". if the passed in Array is null return null.
 Otherwise return a 2-D array.
 In the first dimension is everyones Last name.
 In the second dimension is the corresponding first name.
   <br></br>
  2. Write a function that takes in an array of Strings as its first argument, and a string as its second argument.
-If either argument is null return null.
+If either argument is null return -1.
 Otherwise determine how many Strings in the array start with the string in the second argument. **You are not allowed to use the contains function**
    <br></br>
  3. Use **Method Overloading** and write two area functions.
 One where the passed in argument is a radius (area of a circle), and another where you are passed in a base and a height(area of a triangle).
     <br></br>